rossmoody/ts-extension-starter/README.md

 # ts-extension-starter

-A starter repo for building browser extensions using Typescript.
+A starter repo for building browser extensions using Typescript and Rollup.